 - Oral medications

 If these treatments don't provide desired results, Gundersen Dermatology offers FDA-approved BOTOX® injections for excessive underarm sweating.
 BOTOX temporarily blocks the chemical signals from the nerves that stimulate the sweat glands to stop severe sweating for four to nine months (six months on average).
 In addition, Gundersen offers an outpatient procedure to stop or reduce sweating.

 Excessive sweating may also be a sign of a thyroid problem, low blood sugar levels or a nervous system disorder, so be sure to talk with your doctor or Gundersen dermatologist to determine the cause and correct course of treatment.

 - Hereditary hair loss can be seen in men as a receding hairline and in women as thinning on the upper scalp.
-In many cases these can both be treated with over-the-counter minoxidil.
+In many cases, these both can be treated with over-the-counter minoxidil.

 - Many treatable or reversible things may contribute to hair loss including:

 - Severe health stress